Sonic Jump: Gameplay

-Development
+Development and release

-The game is a remake of a 2005 Sonic game of the same name.
-The original version of the game was developed by Sega Mobile for the T-Mobile Sidekick phone, and only contained six stages.
+The original Sonic Jump was developed by AirPlay and Sonic Team.
+Most of the graphics were taken from the Sonic Advance series, which had concluded shortly before the game's release, while the zone themes were taken from the Sega Genesis games.
+The original version of Sonic Jump was released in Japan on February 21, 2005, for the Sonic Cafe digital distribution service; in April 2007, the game was released internationally for iOS and Android devices as part of the Sega Mobile service, as well as for the T-Mobile Sidekick phone.
+Sega published the game in all regions.

 The new version of the game was first teased by Sega on October 5, 2012.
-It was then announced and released less than two weeks later on October 18, 2012.
+It was then announced and released less than two weeks later on iOS on October 18, 2012, and for Android on December 21, 2012.
+A short adaptation of Jump was published in issue 5 of the Sonic Super Digest magazine by Archie Comics to coincide with the release of the remake.
+On March 21, 2018, Sonic Jump was made available for playing on Facebook.

 The game's first update, containing the "Blue Sky Zone" of twelve new stages, a new playable character (Amy Rose) was released on November 26, 2012.
 This update also included a new "Global Challenge" mode, which pools in all player's gameplay height results, with the end goal being able to match the equivalent distance of Earth to the Moon.
 Completing the global challenge would unlock another character, Blaze the Cat.
 Another update was released on December 19, 2012, adding Rouge the Bat and Silver the Hedgehog as playable characters, and replaced the sixth stage from each zone with a Boss Act.

-The game was released for Android on December 21, 2012.